 DWI Forfeiture Defense

-Dealing with a DWI vehicle forfeiture can be nerve wracking, confusing, and frustrating.
-But we're here to help.
-Whether the State of Minnesota is seizing your boat, your SUV, or your classic car, there are a variety of ways we can get it back for you.
+Dealing with a DWI vehicle forfeiture can be nerve wracking, confusing, and frustrating; We're here to help.
+Whether the State of Minnesota is seizing your boat, your SUV, or your car, there are a variety of ways we can get it back for you.

 What Triggers a DWI Vehicle Forfeiture